-Laboratories Research Outline Supervisors E-mail address Forest Planning for the Environment In our laboratory, methods to manage forests are studied along with evaluation of forest functions, in consideration of the conservation of forest ecosystems and biodiversity.
-Using the latest measurement technology, we conduct continuous research on individual trees and forest populations to evaluate the environmental response of forests and other terrestrial ecosystems to develop forest management planning methods.
-We are also working on issues ranging from local to global matters with the aim of "sustainable forest management."
-Professor Matsumura Naoto Associate Professor Matsuo Naoko Assistant Professor Matsunaga Hiroyuki nma@bio.mie-u.ac.jp naoko@bio.mie-u.ac.jp matsunaga@bio.mie-u.ac.jp Torrent and Hillside Conservation Technology Sediment related disaster triggered by various factors, e.g., heavy rainfall, earthquake, or volcanic eruption causes serious damage to the society and human.
+Laboratories Research Outline Supervisors E-mail address Forest Planning for the Environment We are conducting research on the evaluation of forest functions and the development of forest management plans, with the aim of conserving forest ecosystems and promoting sustainable forest management and use.
+We are conducting research on forests in Japan and overseas to clarify the responses of trees and forests to climate change and human-induced environmental change, and to develop sustainable forest management planning methods.
+Associate Professor Matsuo Naoko naoko@bio.mie-u.ac.jp Torrent and Hillside Conservation Technology Sediment related disaster triggered by various factors, e.g., heavy rainfall, earthquake, or volcanic eruption causes serious damage to the society and human.
 In our research field, we have conducted researches elucidating mechanisms of sediment transport phenomena which lead to the disaster, for the purpose of disaster prevention and mitigation.
 We have also investigated forest environment changed by natural or artificial impacts, and tried to restore it properly in terms of disaster prevention and mitigation.
 We aim that outputs from those researches can be practically used in the societies in Japan and overseas to mitigate damages by sediment related disasters.
-Associate Professor Numamoto Shinya numamoto@bio.mie-u.ac.jp Forest Engineering In our country, about 70% of country areas are the forest.
-It is important resources for our daily living, and habitation of the creature.
-For sustainable forest management, using techniques of forest utilization and forest information science, we study "operating system to reduce production costs", and "clarifications on long-term changes in the wide area of forest".
-Professor Itaya Akemi itaya@bio.mie-u.ac.jp Wood Science and Technology Wood has long been important in our daily lives with its use as a building material, in furniture, and as part of other commodities.
-It is a permanently utilizable material that is naturally derived and generated daily through photosynthesis.
-The hollow fibrous structure of wood confers various properties to it.
-For example, wood is lightweight yet strong, it offers high heat insulation, and it has a significant ability to adjust to humidity.
-The major research goals of our laboratory are to [1] apply theoretical knowledge to the effective utilization of wood, [2] propose technological applications for wood in residences, and [3] quantify the public benefit of wood utilization in modern society.
-Professor Nakai Takahisa Assistant Professor Uchisako Takayuki jaja@bio.mie-u.ac.jp uchisako@bio.mie-u.ac.jp
+Associate Professor Numamoto Shinya numamoto@bio.mie-u.ac.jp Forest Engineering Artificial forests are an important resource, producing high-quality timber and provide the multifaceted functions.
+However, many artificial forests are located on steep slopes, and are dangerous because logs must be handled in mountains with poor footing.
+The working environment should be improved.
+In addition, considering the increase in torrential rains due to climate change in recent years, it is necessary to consider felling systems and the construction of forest roads.
+In addition, the forestry industry is in a difficult situation due to the drop in timber prices, and improving profitability is also a challenge.
+Therefore, by through smart forestry using remote sensing and GIS technology, we are conducting research on improving profitability, improving the working environment, and designing forest road networks that take productivity and the natural environment into consideration.
+Professor Itaya Akemi Assistant Professor Watanabe Masaru itaya@bio.mie-u.ac.jp mwatanabe@bio.mie-u.ac.jp